archlinux/infrastructure/README.md

 * Add the server to [borg-clients] in hosts

-* Run the borg role on vostok to allow the new machine to create backups ansibe-playbook playbooks/vostok.yml -t borg
+* Run the borg role on u236610.your-storagebox.de to allow the new machine to create backups ansibe-playbook playbooks/hetzner_storagebox.yml

 * Run the borg role for rsync.net to allow the new machine to create backups ansibe-playbook playbooks/rsync.net.yml